Baltic Finnic peoples: Theories of origin

 On the other hand, some linguists do not consider it likely that a Baltic Finnic language form could have existed at such an early date.
 According to these views, the Finno-Ugric languages appeared in Finland and the Baltic region only during the Early Bronze Age (ca. 1800 BC), if not later.

 While Finns have mostly European genes, they also have some additional East Eurasian ancestry (varies from 5 up to 10–13%).
 This component is most likely Siberian-related, best represented by the north Siberian Nganasans.
 The specific Siberian-like ancestry is suggested to have arrived in Northern Europe during the early Iron Age, linked to the arrival of Uralic languages.

 Finnic oral poetry

 The Finnic peoples share a common cultural heritage: the art of ancient "rune" (poem) singing in the Kalevala meter, estimated to be 2,500–3,000 years old.
 The Finnish and Estonian national epics, Kalevala and Kalevipoeg, are both written in this meter.
 The Veps are the only Baltic Finnish people with no significant corpus of Kalevala meter oral poetry.
 The poetic tradition has included epic poems (known mostly in Karelia and Ingria, perhaps as survivals from an earlier, wider distribution), lyric poems and magic chants.

-The ancient rune singing has inspired the creation of the national epic of Finland, Kalevala compiled by Elias Lönnrot, and the music of Arvo Pärt, the best-known Estonian composer in the classical field.
+The ancient rune singing has inspired the creation of the national epic of Finland, Kalevala compiled by Elias Lönnrot, and the national epic Kalevipoeg of Estonia, written by Friedrich Reinhold Kreutzwald.
+It has also inspired the music of Arvo Pärt, the best-known Estonian composer in the classical field.

 J. R. R. Tolkien has highlighted the importance of Kalevala as a source for his legendarium, including The Silmarillion and The Lord of the Rings.